djnugent/lanetracker/README.md

 # Lanetracker

 Detects lanes on for an autonomous gokart(plus more!).
 It contains a lot of experimental code for creating a self driving gokart.
 The code needs some work to become a demoable project.
-But the code that exists provides a lot of base functionality.
-Someone just needs to go in a plug it all together.
+But the code that exists provides a lot of the base functionality.
+Someone just needs to go in and plug it all together.

 For more information click through the directories